 - Town Hall

 The Town's annual budget is developed by staff in consideration of the guidelines approved by Council in July and input received from the public.
-Council deliberates and approves the budget in December of each year ensuring an approved budget is in place for the start of the new year.
+Council typically deliberates and approves the budget in December of each year ensuring an approved budget is in place for the start of the new year.

-Town staff are currently in the process of preparing the 2016 Town of Milton Capital and Operating Budget for presentation to Council in February 2016.
-The guidelines for the preparation of the 2016 Budget were approved by Council through the 2016 Budget Call Report (linked below).
+The guidelines for the preparation of the 2016 Proposed Budget were approved by Council through the 2016 Budget Call Report (linked below).
 Appendix C and D of the Budget Call report include the results of the 2016 Public Budget Survey (which closed at the end of June 2015).